unlock-protocol/unlock-wordpress-plugin/README.txt

 This plugin is, like all of the Unlock code, [open source](https://github.com/unlock-protocol/unlock-wordpress-plugin).
 You're encouraged to fork it and make any changes you'd like!
 If you believe these changes would be beneficial to others, we encourage you to also open a Pull Request so that we could add these to the main branch released on the wordpress.org website!

+= Local Development =

+To setup local development environment for the plugin using [Lando](https://docs.lando.dev/basics/installation.html) local dev environment, simply clone the repo from [GitHub](https://github.com/unlock-protocol/unlock-wordpress-plugin) and write

+    lando start

+= Publishing the plugin =

 In order to update the plugin, check out the current subversion state with

     svn co  https://plugins.svn.wordpress.org/unlock-protocol

+Then, from the GitHub repo clone, write

+    lando npm run release

-Then checkout the git repo inside of `trunk` and commit the changes into svn with:
+This will generate a zip file in dist directory, unzip that file and copy the content to trunk directory in svn repo and commit the changes into svn with

     svn ci -m "commit message"